 Jundt set out to work his way back up and did not waste any time.
 Before the start finish line was crossed a first time, four places had already been made up for.

 Up front, Riddall kept a tight grip on the lead, although Plaçais kept the Ferrari within the Shadow’s shadows.
 The numbers one and two however seemed to be steadily escaping from numbers 3, 4 and 5.
-Sabre, Jereb and Lacina, making a strong debut in the McLaren M8C.
+Sabre, Jereb and Adamovich, making a strong debut in the McLaren M8C.

 With merely 5 laps ran, Jundt was already back to 8th.

 Further down, Mikula, Bos, Kowalski and Janik were battling over positions 14 to 17.
 Mikula had the advantage for now and seemed able to stretch out a bit in the twisty sections.
 Behind, Bos used the power of his gusty 7.6 litre Chevy to close straight back up on the straights.